adam-wypych/jthread-data-key-based-orchestrator/README.md

 # jthread-data-orchestrator
-Java library related to redistribution data for processing by given thread using common data key (topic)
+Java library related to redistribution data for processing by only given thread by extracting common data key (topic)